sanhozay/CLGen/README.md

 ### Types

-Generally speaking, CLGen is an untyped language, but `value` tags in the output files respect types inferred from conditions and assignments.
+When aliases are first defined, they are untyped.
+CLGen infers types based on bindings and conditions and will warn about inconsistent usage.
+The `value` tags in the output files respect types inferred from conditions and assignments.

 For example: